JackWarshaw/personal-work/README.md

 Personal Website

 Currently in progress!
 This site will eventually be hosted on a Raspberry Pi but lives here for now until completion.

+Cosmic Scale (can be found at https://chloemb.github.io/352project/)

+This was a game created by myself and a few students, which we created primarily for those who have motor disadvantages that dont allow them to easily use standard controllers.
+Instead this game is controlled using a player's vocal pitch in real time, which lets a user play the game regardless of any motor disadvantages.